Updated on May 9, 2023 by Julie McCool

 - Prepare for hills.
 The hike follows a section of the Appalachian Trail called the roller coaster.
 You're going to make 3 steep climbs and descents on the way to (and back from) the overlook.
 Hiking Upward rates this hike as moderate, but the descents were fairly tough for some of our group.

 - DO NOT park on the street.
-The lot at the trailhead is small and you will be towed if you park along the roadside.
+The lot at the trailhead is small and you will be towed if you park on the roadside.
 Fortunately, there is a much larger lot close by.
-Across Route 7 and slightly east you’ll find a large lot at the base of Blue Ridge Mountain Road.
-Follow the AT connector trail from the parking lot, turning right on the AT (north) to cross Route 7 and head to Raven Rocks.
+Across Route 7 and slightly east you'll find a large lot at the base of Blue Ridge Mountain Road.
+Follow the AT connector trail from the parking lot, turn right on the AT (north) to cross Route 7, and head to Raven Rocks.

-If you have young children along, consider the much shorter and easier hike to Bear’s Den overlook, accessed from the large parking area.
+If you have young children along, consider the much shorter and easier hike to Bear's Den overlook.
+You can start the hike from the large parking area on Route 7.

 Fun Things to Do Near the Raven Rocks Hike

 You deserve a reward after all that hard hiking!
 Fortunately, there are lots of fun places to visit in Bluemont.
-One of our favorite spots for Virginia wine and craft beer with a view are close by.
-Dirt Farm Brewing, and it’s sister site, Bluemont Vineyard offer a commanding eastward view, just 3.5 miles from the trailhead.
+One of our favorite spots for Virginia wine and craft beer with a view is close by.
+Dirt Farm Brewing, and a sister site, Bluemont Vineyard, offer a commanding eastward view, just 3.5 miles from the trailhead.
 Nearby Twin Oaks Tavern Winery is a great place to enjoy wine with a beautiful sunset from the deck.

-If time allows, consider a scenic drive on the Snickersville Turnpike, enjoying the beautiful Loudoun County countryside, historic general stores, and more wineries.
+If time allows, consider a scenic drive on the historic Snickersville Turnpike.
+You'll enjoy beautiful country roads, historic general stores, and more wineries.

-If you prefer a sweet reward, we highly recommend a stop at Mom’s Apple Pie.
+If you prefer a sweet reward, we highly recommend a stop at Mom's Apple Pie.
 The old school pie shop is about 5 miles east on Route 7 in Round Hill.
-The old school pie shop also makes yummy sandwiches and they have a cozy seating area perfect for a post-hike lunch stop.
+They also make yummy sandwiches and have a cozy seating area perfect for a post-hike lunch stop.
 Bogati Winery operates a tasting room in the same building, so you can satisfy both your pie and wine cravings.

 A bit further east, in Purcellville, you'll find several more excellent Virginia craft breweries, distilleries, and restaurants.
 Plan your stops with our round-up of great things to do in Purcellville.